 The minimum age to take the HiSET exam is 16.
 Applicants under 18 must obtain permission to test from their local high school.
 Please obtain details for the procedure from the 4 Lake Street Main Office, 603-882-9080 x2411.

 What We Offer

-The Adult Learning Center offers monthly day and evening HiSET examinations.
-Preregistration is required at least two business days prior to an exam.
+The Adult Learning Center offers monthly HiSET examinations.
+Preregistration is required at least 36 hours prior to an exam.
 HiSET Tests are administered in two sessions over two days, with each session lasting approximately 3 – 3 ½ hours.
 Results will be available at the HiSET portal, which may be accessed online with the test-taker ID number.